DataDog/integrations-core/postgres/README.md

 ## Overview

-Get metrics from the PostgreSQL service in real time to:
+Get metrics from PostgreSQL in real time to:

-- Visualize and monitor PostgreSQL states
+- Visualize and monitor PostgreSQL states.
-- Received notifications about PostgreSQL failovers and events
+- Received notifications about PostgreSQL failovers and events.

 ## Setup